 Once these workflows and permissions are set in place (with a bit of a teething period to be considered), the team can fall into its own patterns of working within the framework you have created, ensuring that work is getting done without needing your constant overlooking.

-5. Set Up the Insights on your Sales CRM You Need
+5. Set Up the Insights you Need on your Sales CRM

 Running a sales team should be all about using data from the sales CRM to make observations and decisions – right from whether the sales process is well optimized to whether you need more resources to be able to scale.